Our Focus

 Climate Change

 Plastic pollution has taken centre stage in environmental degradation and is the leading cause of flooding and related diseases in major human settlements around the world today.
 In addition, the world is warming faster than at any point in recorded history.
 Warmer temperatures over time are changing weather patterns and disrupting the usual balance of nature.
 This poses many risks to human beings and all other forms of life on Earth.
 This cumulative impact on the environment underscores the urgency of addressing plastic waste as a critical factor in the fight against climate change.
-By pushing for systemic change and fostering a culture of environmental responsibility, RCN aims to mitigate the effects of plastic waste on climate change.
+By pushing for systemic change and fostering a culture of environmental responsibility, RCN is mitigating the effects of plastic waste on climate change.

 Our Campaign